“Marley Mills is the alchemist of all things wild in the kitchen including making jelly out of knotweed, chokecherries and wild grapes.”

 Cherry Vanilla Tart local sour cherries are cooked with Madagascar vanilla beans.
 Amazing.

-Cran Apple Local wild apples blended with Cape Cod cranberries make this jam a tangy treat.
+Cran-Apple Local wild apples blended with Cape Cod cranberries make this jam a tangy treat.

 Spiced Quince Sweet & unique.
 Mixed with orange, cardamom, & candied ginger.